-By contrast, in comparison with the account of Guo Kan, the Xishi Ji (西使记, The Record of an Embassy to the Regions in the West), compiled by Liu Yu (刘郁, fl.
+By contrast, in comparison with Guo Kan’s account, the Xishi Ji (西使记, The Record of an Embassy to the Regions in the West), compiled by Liu Yu (刘郁, fl.
 1260s) in the early Yuan dynasty (1263), reveals a deeper understanding of Egypt.
 The work documents the insights and experiences of Chang De (常德, fl.
-1260s), the Chinese envoy of Möngke Qa’an, during his journey to visit Hülegü coinciding with the Mongol conquest of Iran.
-The text offers a concise depiction of Egypt, referred to as “Miqier” (密乞儿), detailing its location and its distance to Baghdad.
+1260s), the Chinese envoy of Möngke Qa’an, during his journey to visit Hülegü, coinciding with the Mongol conquest of Iran.
+The text offers a concise depiction of Egypt, referred to as “Miqier” (密乞儿), detailing its location and its distance from Baghdad.

 A later source from the Yuan dynasty, the Nanhai Zhi (南海志, The Record of the Southern Sea) compiled in 1304, seems to have drawn upon the place names recorded in the Zhu Fan Zhi.
-Like the latter, the former also referred to Baghdad exactly as Baida (白达).
-Moreover, the same place name, “勿斯离” (or 勿厮离, wù sī lí), appears in both texts.
+Identically to the latter, the former likewise refers to Baghdad as Baida (白达).
+Moreover, the place name, “勿斯离” (or 勿厮离, wù sī lí), also appears in both texts.
 In the Zhu Fan Zhi, this name indicates Mosul, while another similar name, “勿斯里” (wù sī lǐ), refers to Egypt.
-The two names sound almost the same, but the tones of their last characters differ – lí versus lǐ.
+The two names sound almost the same, but the tones of their last characters differ—lí as opposed to lǐ.

-While the Nanhai Zhi mentions only the former name (勿斯离, wù sī lí) without reference to the latter one, their similarity can lead the readers to interpret the Wù-sī-lí in the Nanhai Zhi mistakenly as referring to Egypt.
+While the Nanhai Zhi mentions only the former name (勿斯离, wù sī lí) without reference to the latter one, their similarity can lead the readers to mistakenly interpret the Wù-sī-lí in the Nanhai Zhi as referring to Egypt.
 The Nanhai Zhi also mentions additional place names found in the Zhu Fan Zhi, such as Bipaluo (弼琶啰, Basra) and Lumei (芦眉, Rum/Asia Minor).
 Wù-sī-lí is listed between Bipaluo and Lumei in a sequence similar to how the Zhu Fan Zhi arranges the accounts of the three places.
-Therefore, the Wù-sī-lí in the Nanhai Zhi should be interpreted as the same as the one in the Zhu Fan Zhi, indicating Mosul rather than Egypt.
+Therefore, the Wù-sī-lí in the Nanhai Zhi should be interpreted similarly as the one mentioned in the Zhu Fan Zhi, indicating Mosul rather than Egypt.

-It is noteworthy to consider why the Nanhai Zhi omits Egypt, which the Zhu Fan Zhi placed immediately after Lumei.
-The compilers of the Nanhai Zhi could draw the place names either directly from the Zhu Fan Zhi or a mix of updated and outdated sources.
-Perhaps, like Park, either the compilers or the mixed source misunderstood Wù-sī-lí and Wù-sī-lǐ as the same place, leading to the omission of the one that appears in a later sequence.
-Furthermore, the Nanhai Zhi does not refer to Alexandria, mentioned by the Zhu Fan Zhi as a country of Egypt.
-Thus, the Nanhai Zhi overlooked information about the Egyptian region from the Zhu Fan Zhi.
+It is worthwhile to consider why the Nanhai Zhi omits Egypt, while the Zhu Fan Zhi places it immediately after Lumei.
+The compilers of the Nanhai Zhi could have drawn its place names either directly from the Zhu Fan Zhi or from a mix of updated and outdated sources.
+It is possible that, like Park, either the compilers or their sources mistook Wù-sī-lí and Wù-sī-lǐ to be the same place, leading to the omission of the latter, as it appears later in the sequence.
+Furthermore, the Nanhai Zhi does not refer to Alexandria, mentioned by the Zhu Fan Zhi as a country belonging to Egypt, indicating a general tendency of the Nanhai Zhi to overlook information about the Egyptian region from the Zhu Fan Zhi.

-Overall, until now, the Mamluk and the Chinese sources leave no sufficient evidence of direct contact between the Yuan dynasty and the Sultanate but reveal that Ilkhanid sources and informants played a key role in transmitting updated information between the two poles of Asia.
+Overall, the Mamluk and the Chinese sources we have consulted so far provide no sufficient evidence of direct contact between the Yuan dynasty and the Sultanate but reveal that Ilkhanid sources and informants played a key role in transmitting updated information between the two poles of Asia.

 Ming-Mamluk Interactions